 This course-based Master of Education (M Ed.) program of study requires successful completion of 10 three-credit courses in total.
-Offered in a blended-delivery format that allows study from a distance, three Summer Institutes of two-courses each are offered in two-four week blocks in the summers of 2014, 2015, and 2016.
+Offered in a blended-delivery format that allows study from a distance, three Summer Institutes of two-courses each are offered in two-four week blocks in the summers of 2017, 2018, and 2019.
 The final institute includes a capstone component.
-One on-line course per term is offered in the Fall and in the Winter of 2014-15 and 2015-16.
+One on-line course per term is offered in the Fall and in the Winter Semesters.
 Cohort participants are expected to follow the prescribed courses as laid out by the department.

 This program of study includes a strong focus on experiential learning, with some of the Summer Institutes offered off-campus.
-The Place and Socio-ecological Experience Summer Institute (2015) will include a week-long Urban Education course focused in Saskatoon's Core and other downtown Neighborhoods, and a week-long Land-based Education course on a Saskatchewan river.
+The Place and Socio-ecological Experience Summer Institute will include a week-long Urban Education course focused in Saskatoon's downtown Neighborhoods, and a week-long Land-based Education course on a Saskatchewan river.
 Some online courses will also include self-directed experiential components.

 The courses offer interdisciplinary study focused on integrated social and ecological justice issues, with a strong anti-racist and anti-oppressive component as well as experiential eco- aspects.
 The program of study provides a strong theoretical and experiential basis for critical environmental and ecological action including applications to policy, curriculum and assessment, research methods, and pedagogical strategies.

-Summer Institute 2014: Intersectional Social and Ecological Justice issues
+Summer Institute: Intersectional Social and Ecological Justice Issues

-EFDT 844.3: Theory and Practice of Anti-Racist Education
+- EFDT 844.3: Theory and Practice of Anti-Racist Education (Saskatoon)

-EFDT 898.3: Critical Pedagogy, the Environment, and Neo-Liberalism
+- EFDT 898.3: Critical Pedagogy, the Environment, and Neo-Liberalism (Saskatoon)

 Contact hours condensed to two-week period.

-EFDT 852.3: Theory and Practice of Anti-Racist Education: examines the historical, economic and political processes and practices of racialization, and the ways in which these processes and their effects become entrenched in our social and educational institutions.
+EFDT 844.3: Theory and Practice of Anti-Racist Education: Examines the historical, economic and political processes and practices of racialization, and the ways in which these processes and their effects become entrenched in our social and educational institutions.
 Theories and practices of integrative anti-racist education will be explored, including its applications in a variety of work places.